Menditect/documentation/docs/cicd.md

 ## POST execute test case

-Initiate the execution of a single test case for a specified application instance(s) in the body.
+Initiate the execution of a single test case for a specified application instance.
 The execute process will be started asynchronously.
 The progress can be polled using the [Get testrun](#get-testrun) endpoint.

 :::note
-The Key values in the body are those of the Application Instances.
-Please make sure to include the Instance Key in the body for the Application used by the specified Test Case, but also *all* Instance Keys of the Test Cases that the specified Test Case depends on.
+The Key value in the body is those of the Application Instance.
 :::

 ### Request